everything-gripe/everything/README.md

 ## Contributing

-We welcome contributions from the community!
-If you would like to contribute to Everything, please follow the guidelines outlined in [CONTRIBUTING.md](https://github.com/everything-gripe/everything/blob/main/CONTRIBUTING.md).
+Contributions are welcome!
+If you would like to contribute to Everything, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

-Everything is released under the [ISC License](https://github.com/everything-gripe/everything/blob/main/LICENSE).
+Everything is released under the [ISC License](LICENSE.md).